 Abstentions with respect to and votes withheld from any nominee, and "broker nonvotes" (i.e. where a broker has not received voting instructions from the beneficial owner and for which the broker does not have discretionary power to vote on a particular matter) are counted as present for purposes of determining the presence of a quorum.
 With respect to the election of directors, you may vote "for" or "withhold" authority to vote for each of the nominees.
 Shares voting "withheld" have no effect on the election of directors.
-With respect to the proposals to approve the advisory vote on the compensation of our named executive officers, the ratification of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and to approve the 2020 Employee Stock Purchase Plan, you may vote "for", "against" or "abstain" from such proposal.
-Abstentions are not counted as votes cast and thus will have no effect on such proposals.
+With respect to the proposals to approve the advisory vote on the compensation of our named executive officers and the ratification of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, you may vote "for", "against" or "abstain" from such proposals.